ddobrin/ddobrin.github.io/_posts/2024/07/06/2024-07-06-Long-document-summarization-techniques-Java-with-Gemini-models.md

 #### Pros:
 * Large documents can be summarized even with LLMs with smaller context windows
 * Parallel processing leads to reduced summarization latency
-* Overlapping segments can improve summarizaiton accuracy
+* Overlapping chunks can improve summarizaiton accuracy
 #### Cons
 * Multiple LLM calls are required
 * There can be context loss due to arbitrary text splitting
-* Overlapping segments can slightly increase latency and create larger input text
+* Overlapping chunks can slightly increase latency and create larger input text

 ## #3: Refine

 The refine method is an alternative to map-reduce to handle large document summarization.
-You split the document as in map-reduce, summarize the first segment, then ask the LLM to refine the initial summary iteratively with the added text from the following segment, to the end of the text.
+You split the document similar to map-reduce, summarize the first chunk, then ask the LLM to refine the initial summary iteratively with the added text from the following chunk, to the end of the text.

-This approach ensures a that the summary is both comprehensive, as well as accurate, as it takes into consideration the context of the previous segment(s).
+This approach ensures a that the summary is both comprehensive, as well as accurate, as it takes into consideration the context of the previous chunk(s).

-You would be using the same @UserMessages illustrated in the two steps in `map-reduce`: `ChunkSummarizationAssistant` and `FinalSummarizationAssistant`.
+You would be using the same @UserMessages illustrated in the two steps in the "Map-reduce" approach: `ChunkSummarizationAssistant` and `FinalSummarizationAssistant`.
 ```java
 // process each individual chunk in order
 // summary refined in each step by adding the summary of the current chunk